ciencialatitud0/EPIC_4/Preliminary_Activities/README.md

 5. If you see a plot of sin(x) vs. x and the image of the Cotopaxi volcano, your local Google Colab works.

-6. Congrats, you are ready to follow all the python tutorials of EPIC 2.
+6. Congrats, you are ready to follow all the python tutorials of the School.

 ## OPTION 2: Anaconda/Miniconda (see https://anaconda.org/):